 Starting in 2001, the Livingston County United Way’s Day of Caring has partnered volunteers from local businesses and the community with local nonprofits, schools and community organizations to complete hands-on service projects.
 In the early years hundreds of volunteers completed dozens of projects.
-Participation and work sites have grown tremendously with over 1,700 volunteer shifts covered in 2015 at 115 work sites in this one-day event!
+Participation and work sites have grown tremendously—in 2017, volunteers covered over 1,775 shifts and 130 work sites in just one day!

-Some of the projects completed by volunteers in 2015 include:
+Some of the projects completed in 2017 include:

-- Collecting 30 cases of personal care items and 1,865 pounds food—all distributed to families in need
+- Collecting over 40 cases of personal care items and two tons of food—all distributed to families in need

 - Harvesting produce from community gardens for local food pantries and meal programs.